'We are not monkeys': Inuit speak out about skin grafts done without consent in 1970s

 Dossetor was a professor of medicine at the University of Alberta at the time.
 He went on to become an expert in medical ethics.

-In his book, Dossetor writes that his research in Igloolik received "community consent," which he claims was granted by elders via a non-Inuk translator.
+In his book, Dossetor writes that his research in Igloolik received "community consent," which he said was granted by elders via a non-Inuk translator.
+At the time Dossetor felt that was sufficient.

 The doctor confronts the ethics of his research in the book, ultimately concluding that his team had not done enough to secure meaningful consent, though Quassa and Uttak say he never made any attempts to reach out or apologize to those he experimented on.